dawn-infra-labs/dawn-secure-transport/README.md

 **A modular, security‑focused, privacy‑preserving, and resilient transport and routing core implemented in Rust.**

-It is not a VPN or a product by itself —
-it is infrastructure for the next generation of secure and privacy‑preserving communication systems.

 > **Note:** Dawnset is *not* a VPN or a product.
-> It is infrastructure for secure and privacy‑preserving communication systems.
+> It is infrastructure for the next generation of secure and privacy‑preserving communication systems.

-## ❗ Project Positioning

-**Dawnset is not a VPN or a product.
-It is infrastructure for secure and privacy‑preserving communication systems.**

 Dawnset provides a reusable foundation for next‑generation secure communication systems.
 It is built around a clean architectural separation: